SylviaRemington/django-crud-app-lab-dog-collector/README.md

 ## About

-**Welcome to Dog Collector, my first venture into building a full CRUD application using Django <br> with HTML Templates!**
+**Welcome to Dog Collector, my first venture into building a full CRUD application using Django with HTML Templates!**

 This project is an excellent example of what I'm capable of creating for future full-stack Django projects, and more!
 This Django Creation is done with HTML templates for practice.